Harika-SVL/Jenkins/notes.md

 ![Alt text](shots/12.PNG)
 ![Alt text](shots/13.PNG)

-* Minute – A minute value can be between 0-59
+* Minute – value can be between 0-59
-* Hour – A hour value can be between 0-23
+* Hour – value can be between 0-23
-* Day_of_the_month – This value can between 1-31.
+* Day_of_the_month – value can be between 1-31.
 For the months having fewer days will ignore remaining part
-* Month_of_the_year – This can be between 1-12.
+* Month_of_the_year – value can be between 1-12.
 You can also define this value with the first three alphabets of the month like jan, feb, mar, apr etc.
-* Day_of_the_Week – This can be the value between 0-7.
+* Day_of_the_Week – value can be between 0-7.
 Where 0 and 7 for Sunday, 1 for Monday, 2 for Tuesday, and so on.
 You can also use the first three alphabets of days like sun, mon, tue, wed, etc.

 #### Cronjob in Windows - Task Scheduler
        [Refer Here : https://linuxhint.com/set-up-cron-job-windows/]